AdesojiCodeMaster/enum_methods/README.md

 # enum_methods
-ENUMERABLE METHODS
+# PROJECT TITLE: ENUMERABLE METHODS

-This is the first project that challenges us into recreating our own enumerable methods using Ruby this is the second Ruby section of the *Microverse Remote Software Development Curriculum*.
+> In this project, we were required to build custom-enumerable methods.

-Below are a list of methods we had to recreate.
+These are a list of enumerable methods to recreate;

 ### Enumerable Methods List: